-This ruling describes a “required minimum distribution conduit trust ” (RMD trust).
-RMD trust rules are somewhat involved, but essentially RMD trusts allow IRA proceeds to be held in trust for individual beneficiaries and the IRA funds can be maintained in trust for and paid out over the course of the beneficiaries lifetime.
+RMD trust rules are somewhat involved, but essentially RMD trusts allow IRA proceeds to be held in trust for individual beneficiaries and the IRA funds can be maintained in trust for and paid out over the course of the beneficiary’s lifetime.
 In general, these trusts involve two issues: (1) whose life expectancy IRA distributions are based on and (2) how the life expectancy is calculated when there are multiple beneficiaries.

-Skipping over the rest of the specifics, you might be wondering when these trusts might be useful or when they should be used.
-The short answer is that these trusts are useful when a significant portion of ones estate consists of an IRA (or IRAs), there are multiple beneficiaries who could benefit from stretching out IRA distributions for a long period of time, the beneficiaries will be likely to have taxable estates that are large enough to incur an estate tax liability, and/or one or more of the beneficiaries might have future creditor problems.
-In the later case, the trust can contain provisions granting the trustee the power to make distributions and a spendthrift provision.
+These trusts are useful when a significant portion of one’s estate consists of an IRA (or IRAs), there are multiple beneficiaries who could benefit from stretching out IRA distributions for a long period of time, the beneficiaries will be likely to have taxable estates that are large enough to incur an estate tax liability, and/or one or more of the beneficiaries might have future creditor problems.
+In the latter case, the trust can contain provisions granting the trustee the power to make distributions and a spendthrift provision.
 The net result is that IRAs can be stretched out for the maximum period allowed, income taxes are deferred for that period allowing maximum growth, the beneficiary does not increase their estate tax liability, and the IRA proceeds can continue to be a creditor-proof stream of income for beneficiaries.